marcellodibello/misc/index.md

 He claims he managed to accurately predict a drop in UK GDP during the pandemic!
 This is all very impressive.
 This simulation approach, however, is resisted by mainstream economics.

+Farmer has a company -- [Macrocosmos](https://www.macrocosm.group/)that uses simulations to make predictions useful for policymakers, businesses, financial analysts, etc., with a focus on the climate change transition and the decarbonization of the economy.